-Applicants with admission scores between 12 and 22 will be contacted by Dr. Janice Chism, Director of Graduate Studies, Department of Biology, Winthrop University, Rock Hill, SC, 29733, 803/323-2111, ext.
-6429 to schedule an interview.
-The final admission decision is at the discretion of the Biology Department.
+Applicants with admission scores between 12 and 22 will be contacted by Dr. Kristi M. Westover, Director of Graduate Studies, Department of Biology, Winthrop University, Rock Hill, SC, 29733, 803/323-2111, ext.
+6180 to schedule an appointment for an interview.
+The final admission decision is at the discretion of the Biology Graduate Admissions Committee.